JordanBoulous/41189-assignment-template/41189 Modelling Assignment.md

 #### Schelling’s Segregation Model:
 Schelling’s segregation model is used to simulate the way in which individuals naturally segregate based on their personally selected threshold of similarity in the agents surrounding them.
-With the Schelling’s segregation model, we are able to witness the behaviours of different individuals in society during the Covid-19 pandemic, measuring their happiness and comfortability in regards to their neighbours’ willingness to accept vaccines.
-Hence, we are able to witness the effects of emotional segregation in different communities according to different ‘similarity rates’, which are the percentage of people surrounding individuals that they wish to be vaccinated in order to be satisfied.
+With the Schelling’s segregation model, we are able to witness the behaviours of different individuals in society during the Covid-19 pandemic, measuring their happiness and comfortability in regards to their neighbours’ willingness to accept vaccines or wear a protective face mask.
+Hence, we are able to witness the effects of emotional segregation in different communities according to different ‘similarity rates’, which are the percentage of people surrounding individuals that they wish to be using a preventative measure in order to be satisfied.
 This is useful in regards to the possible solutions to the Covid-19 pandemic since it can be used to predict the contentment of individuals in a society after a vaccine is released, providing insight into the amount of vaccinations that need to be produced in order to create a general sense of comfort.